ChrisMcquade/mobile-billing-tech-demo/README.md

 The `<app>` segment must match across the deployment and all three tools — a tool belongs to an app, and a tool id carrying a different app id than the deployment will never be called no matter which project spelling is used.

 If you would rather have one canonical form, make the project segment in `tools.*` match the one in `deploymentId` and the second registration stops happening.

-### Publish before you test

-A deployment serves a **published** agent version, not your working draft.
-Save your changes, verify them in the simulator, publish a new version, then point the deployment at that version.
-Only then will this page see them.
-Testing against an unpublished draft is the usual reason a tool call never arrives.

-When a tool call does not arrive, open `?debug` and look for `ces-tool-call-received`.
-That event is the ground truth that a tool fired, and it carries the resource name the agent actually used — the console display name is not reliable for this.
-With two frames, check the prefix on the line: `[Frame B]` entries belong to Frame B, unprefixed ones to Frame A.

 ### The three client-side functions